International Tax Topics

 - If you have a job, receive a paycheck and do have a tax treaty benefit you will receive a 1042-S at the end of the year.
 If your tax treaty has a limit, you may also receive a W-2.

-- If you have a reportable stipend or other taxable income and do have tax treaty benefits you will receive a 1042-S.
+- If you had a reportable stipend, whether taxable or tax treaty exempt, you will receive a 1042- S.

-- If you have a job and also receive a reportable stipend or other taxable income, and don't have a tax treaty benefit you will receive both a W-2 and 1042-S.
+- If you had a job with no tax treaty exemption and other reportable income in the same year, you will receive both a W-2 and a 1042-S.

 The W-2 is mailed no later than Jan.
 31 of each year.
 Be sure your address is correct in the payroll system before the end of the year so that your W-2 is sent to the correct address.
-For 2018, W-2 forms are available electronically in your Oracle account.
+You may access your W-2 online in Oracle.

 The 1042-S is made available electronically or mailed no later than March 15 of each year.
 When you enroll in GLACIER you can request electronic delivery of the 1042-S and it will be available 24 hours/day in your GLACIER account.
 We recommend that you request electronic delivery when you set up your GLACIER account.